laisfe/DrinksApp/README.md

 # DrinksApp

-A simple flutter app with recipes of drinks
+A simple flutter app with drinks recipes